PatrickKing/hacquity-apps/README.md

 - Visit the credentials section of the developer's console and create a set of service account keys for development, and store them in a file at the root of the project directory named `google-drive-keys.sh`.
 Note that this file is in `.gitignore`, don't check in these credentials.
 See `app/models/concerns/GoogleDrive.rb` for details on how these credentials are used.
 - `source google-drive-keys.sh && rails s`

-### Other Development Tasks
+### Processes to run in development.
-- Development mode is set up to send email to a local Mailcatcher server.
+- `projects/mail/mailcatcher`.
+Development mode is set up to send email to a local Mailcatcher server.
 Install mailcatcher in a separate gemset, and visit `http://localhost:1080`
-- Mail is also configured to be sent with DelayedJob.
-Use `rails jobs:work` to start the queue.
+- `rails jobs:work` .
+Mail is also configured to be sent with DelayedJob.
+Use this to start the queue.

 ## Deployment